butsugiri/chainer-rnn-ner/README.md

   --model-type MODEL_TYPE
                         bilstm / lstm / charlstm
   --model MODEL         path to model file
-  --dev
+  --dev                 If true, use validation data
 ```
 Do not forget to specify `--model-type` and `model`.
-You need to give the path to trained model file.
+(You need to give the path to trained model file)

 The performance (Accuracy/Precision/F-Score) can be tested by `conlleval.pl` (not included in this repo.)